ivansaul/codigo_facilito_downloader/.github/git-commit-messages-instructions.md

 5. ✅ **ALWAYS use correct type hierarchy** for mixed commits: code > docs > chore
 6. ✅ **NEVER use forbidden patterns**: `feat(docs)`, `refactor(docs)`, `fix(docs)`, `chore(docs)`, `feat(settings)`, `refactor(config)`

+**⚠️ SPECIAL CASE: MODIFYING THIS FILE ITSELF (.github/git-commit-messages-instructions.md)**

+- **EVEN THOUGH this is a .md file, you MUST still follow ALL rules**
+- **NEVER generate simple messages like "Add instructions" or "Update rules"**
+- **ALWAYS include proper body with file list and explanations**
+- **Example**: When modifying this file + settings.json, use type `docs` with FULL body structure
+- **This file being .md does NOT exempt it from requiring detailed commit messages**

 **IF YOU GENERATE A COMMIT MESSAGE THAT VIOLATES THESE RULES, YOU HAVE FAILED.**

 ---